E-cigarette company JUUL Labs Inc. is on the verge of making history.

 “Today, we have been joined by an unlikely – and seemingly counterintuitive – investor in our journey.
 Altria today announced a minority investment of $12.8 billion into JUUL for a 35% ownership in the company along with services to accelerate our mission.
 We understand the controversy and skepticism that comes with an affiliation and partnership with the largest tobacco company in the US.
 We were skeptical as well.
 But over the course of the last several months we were convinced by actions, not words, that in fact this partnership could help accelerate our success switching adult smokers.
 We understand the doubt.
 We doubted as well.
 We made it very clear that any investment would need to meet demanding and specific criteria to ensure that they are committed to our mission.”

 JUUL was just founded in 2015, according to Fast Company, and has since raised a total of $761.5 million in venture funding.
-Its most recent raise was a massive $1.2 billion round from Tiger Global Management in July 2018 that included participation that gave the company a $15 billion pre-money valuation, according to its Crunchbase profile.
+Its most recent raise was a massive $1.2 billion round from Tiger Global Management in July 2018 that that gave the company a $15 billion pre-money valuation, according to its Crunchbase profile.

 Altria’s plans to put about $12.8 billion in JUUL will take its valuation to about $38 billion, sources supposedly privy to negotiation discussions said yesterday, according to Bloomberg.
 The deal makes San Francisco-based JUUL more valuable than Elon Musk’s SpaceX and Airbnb Inc., Bloomberg noted.